s3727853/WebCrawler-Backend/README.md

 The API server is the middle layer between the public website/CMS and the database, controlling access to data, third-party APIs and managing authentication.

+Assumed prerequisites: Node.js is installed on your environment along with the npm package manager

 ## `.env`

 Enviroment variables store passwords and senstive settings.
 They are therfore not included in the repo files (.gitignore has an entry)